danielhusar/market/readme.md

 ## Installation

 Load it as unpacked extension.
-(I'm not going to submit it to chrome store)
+(I'm not going to submit it to chrome store) Change your app id in home.js on line 8 to match installed app id.

 ## What it does